 There is a mandatory 1 credit course for participants of each program (times and days TBD) for all oncampus students.
-Please contact your Program Director for more information about the spring course.
+The Program Director will provide more information about the spring course as it gets closer to the start date.
+Students must successful complete the one-credit course in Spring to participate in the summer program.